USS Wahoo (SS-238): Fifth patrol, April – May 1943

-Wahoo cleared the area to the northeast in order to patrol the Tokyo-Paramushiro route; on 12 May, she sighted two freighters.
-She dove to gain position for a "two ship" shot where they would come by in column.
+Wahoo cleared the area to the northeast to patrol the Tokyo-Paramushiro route; on 12 May, she sighted two freighters.
+She dove to gain position for a "two-ship" shot where they would come by in column.
 She launched four torpedoes from 1200 yd, but got only one hit.
 Morton fired his last two torpedoes.
 Nothing was seen of the first.
-The second hit under the bridge with a dull thud, much louder than the duds heard only on sonar but lacking the "whacking" noise which accompanies a wholehearted explosion.
-The other freighter opened fire with their deck guns and charged Wahoo.
+The second hit under the bridge with a dull thud, much louder than the duds heard only on sonar but lacking the "whacking" noise that accompanies a wholehearted explosion.
+The other freighter opened fire with its deck guns and charged Wahoo.
 Both ships got away.
 Wahoo cleared the area to the east and set course for Pearl Harbor.

 Wahoos fifth war patrol was again considered outstanding in aggressiveness and efficiency.
-In ten action-packed days Wahoo delivered ten torpedo attacks on eight different targets.
+In 10 action-packed days, Wahoo delivered 10 torpedo attacks on eight different targets.
 However, faulty torpedo performance cut positive results by as much as one-half.

-In these last three patrols, Wahoo established a record not only in damage inflicted on the enemy for three successive patrols, but also for accomplishing this feat in the shortest time on patrol: a total of 93281 LT sunk and 30880 LT damaged in only 25 patrol days.
+In these last three patrols, Wahoo established a record, not only in damage inflicted on the enemy for three successive patrols, but also for accomplishing this feat in the shortest time on patrol - a total of 93281 LT sunk and 30880 LT damaged in only 25 patrol days.

 Wahoo arrived at Pearl Harbor on 21 May 1943.
 The next day, Admiral Chester W. Nimitz, the CINCPAC, came on board and presented awards.
 Two days later, the submarine departed for the Mare Island Navy Yard, where she arrived 29 May to commence overhaul.
-From 11–20 July, the submarine underwent intensive post-repair trials and training.
+From 11–20 July, the submarine underwent intensive postrepair trials and training.
 On 20 July, squadron commander Captain John B. Griggs, Jr., came aboard and presented more awards.
 On the following day, Wahoo departed for Pearl Harbor, furnishing services for surface and air forces while en route.
 She arrived at Hawaii on 27 July 1943 and departed on 2 August for her patrol area.
 Four days later, Wahoo arrived at Midway Island, but she left on the same day.